ciotirnaealexandru/Plan-like-an-Alex/README.md

 React with TypeScript (for building the UI)
 Tailwind and SCSS (for styling)
 React Router (for navigation)
-React Calendar (for displaying and interacting with a calendar)
+--(not yet) React Calendar (for displaying and interacting with a calendar)

 ## Backend:

-NestJS (for handling server-side logic, routing, and API endpoints) Prisma (for database management and queries)
+NestJS with Typescript as the backend framework
+Prisma as the Object-Relational Mapper (ORM) PostgreSQL as the database
+Swagger as the API documentation tool
-MySQL (relational database for storing and managing the data) JWT Authentication (for secure user authentication)
+--(not yet) JWT Authentication (for secure user authentication)